Site Plan Review

-What documents do I need to submit to the Plan Commission?
+What do I submit for the Plan Commission meeting?

 What happens at the Plan Commission Meeting?

-What happens when the site plan is approved?
+What happens after the site plan is approved?

+You will receive an email from the Planning Department within a week of the meeting stating that the project was approved, approved with conditions, tabled, or denied.
 The applicant must submit plans to the Building Official for a building permit to allow the construction to commence.
 The building permit plans must reflect all changes as approved by the Plan Commission.
-Application for building permits must be made within 1 year from the date of Plan Commission approval.
+Application for building permits must be made within one year from the date of Plan Commission approval.